mtmanning93/RPSLS/README.md

 ## Fixed Bugs

+### Confirmation Bubbling

 ### AdBlocker

-- After embedding a Youtube video iframe into the site the console would display multiple errors.
+- After embedding a Youtube video iframe into the site to explain the rules the console would display multiple errors.
 After extensive research, it was apparent that the issue wasn't being caused by the iframe itself but by the AdBlocker extension which was running in the browser.
 After removing the AdBlocker no errors appeared.
+However this meant that users who used an AdBlocker would also see errors.
+Therfore the video was changed to an explanatory image for better performance.

 - The same AdBlocker issue was responsible for poor performance scores when running a Lighthouse Analysis.
 When turning the AdBlocker off the performance dramatically improved.